 Step 1: No Contact, The Foundation of Everything

 If you take one thing from this guide, let it be this: no contact is not optional.
-It is the single most important thing you can do after a breakup.
+It is the part people resist most, and the part that gives them the best chance of either healthy reconciliation or healthy recovery.

-For a deep dive into exactly how the no contact rule works psychologically, read our full guide: The No Contact Rule: Does It Really Work to Get Your Ex Back?
+For a deep dive into exactly how the no contact rule works psychologically, read our full guide: The No Contact Rule: Does It Really Work to Get Your Ex Back?.
+And if you want the shorter companion version focused purely on what helps versus what backfires, How to Get Your Ex Back: What Actually Works is the practical follow-on.

 Step 2: Use the Time to Actually Change